Best Hiking Watch For The Trail Less Traveled

 Compass

-Any watch without this feature isn’t a watch for hiking in our opinion.
-A compass is your principal means of finding your way and will show you the four cardinal directions (North, South, East, and West) in addition to your current bearing (which way you are facing).
-A compass works by measuring the earth’s magnetic field, allowing it to accurately determine which way is north.
+A compass is your principal means of navigation, showing the four cardinal directions (North, South, East, and West) along with your current bearing (the direction you are facing).
+It works by measuring the earth’s magnetic field to accurately determine which way is north.
+Any watch without a compass isn’t a watch for hiking in our opinion.

 Compass function on a hiking watch